 This online encyclopedia profiles 474 marketing campaigns of special note, by virtue of their size, the importance of the company involved, their success, and/or their use of innovative techniques.
 Each entry includes an overview, historical context, target market(s), major brand competitors, and outcome.
 The 2007 edition covers the period from the late 1990s through 2005.

 From the Advanced Search screen in the Gale Directory Library to select this directory to match brands with their companies.

 From the Advanced Search screen in the Gale Library Directory, separately search each of these directories to find market share or other rankings for companies, products and brands by category.
 Check the JHU Libraries catalog for location of prior editions to assess changes over time.

 Search the news and core article databases for information on products, markets, manufacturers, and campaigns.

 Each article index includes different scholarly journals (Journal of Product Innovation Management), trade journals (Progressive Grocer), and popular business magazines.

 - Search in the Abstracts section to identify publications that discuss your product or category.

 - Use the article tab above to see if that publication is available in another electronic resource or in print.

-- If not, present the document number (SRI number) to Government Publications staff to view the full article on film or in print.
+- If not, present the document number (SRI number) to Data Services staff to view the full article on film or in print.

 These databases may provide information on specific brands, products, or categories of products, within an industry.